 - In the Settings Window, click on System

 - Click on Apps and Features; the window towards the right will be populated with the list of preinstalled Windows 10 apps that you can remove

 - Click on an app to see the options Move and Uninstall.

 - Click on Uninstall to remove the application

 - After removing all the apps, close the Settings window.

-NOTE: The Uninstall feature is not available for all Windows 10 apps.
+NOTE: The Uninstall feature is not available for all Microsoft Store apps.
 Some of them, Windows thinks, are essential to you, and hence you will not see the Uninstall button next to them.

 2] Use Storage Option to Free up Disk Space

 - Click on Storage in Left panel

 - In the right panel, click on C Drive to see what all is taking up space on the drive